sushio4/3d-console-renderer/README.md

   Equals 1 by default

+### Drawing
+#### Clearing
 In order to draw the frame, you'd most likely want to clear it with clearFrame() first.
+Aside from that, you should also clear object buffers

 As for now, you can draw lines, triangles, and cubes.
 To draw something, you must push it to the object buffer.
 There are two object buffers, one for lines and the other for triangles, but it should not bother you.
 You just pushLine/Triangle/Cube and renderer will put that in an appropriate buffer for you.
-What should bother you, is the fact, that

 //TODO: finish